WatchTheory/data_analytics_notes/note_aug_12.md

-Summary : Aug 24, 2025
+## Summary : Aug 24, 2025
 Today in class the professor show us how to :

-- he mention " Attention is key", "Attention will either make you or break you as a developer"
+- he mention " Attention is key", "Attention will either make you or break you as a developer" - Professor

 - use git commands, push,stage and commit in VS code
     - shows us in 3 different ways, in the temeral, in explorer and in VS Code